How to write a video briefing

 On this page, we’ll explain how to write a brief.
 To save time, download a video production brief document below.

-Below are an advertising brief, a video production brief template and a briefing template for animated explainer videos.
-If you’ve got a project you would like to discuss, simply email the completed briefing template to email@example.com
+Below are a TV advertising brief, a video production brief template and a briefing template for animated explainer videos.
+If you’ve got a project you would like to discuss, simply email the completed briefing template to firstname.lastname@example.org

 Why is a video briefing needed?